 In Vermont, initial claims for unemployment compensation must be done by phone or online.
 Call 1-877-214-3332 or fill out the online form here.

 Before you contact the Department of Labor to make a claim, gather information from their list of required information.
 The Department of Labor is handling a lot of phone calls.
 However, as of September, the department has hired more people to answer phones so wait times should be down to 30 seconds or less.

 If you are an independent contractor, self-employed or a “gig” worker, visit this Department of Labor web page to learn how to apply.

 At this time, the Department of Labor doesn't have a waiting period for unemployment benefits.

 In normal times, it usually takes about two weeks to get your first payment.
-Because of the pandemic, you may have to wait longer.
+Because of the pandemic, you may have to wait longer if there is an issue with your claim.
 It’s not possible to know exactly when you will get your first payment.